-Checking eligibility - Shared parental leave and pay
+Checking eligibility for leave Shared parental leave and pay

-• be sharing responsibility with the other parent from the day of the child's birth or adoption placement
+• share responsibility with the other parent from the day of the child's birth or adoption placement

-• pass the 'continuity of employment test' and their partner must pass the 'employment and earnings test'
+• pass the 'continuity of employment test' and the other parent must pass the 'employment and earnings test'

 They then have to give their employer notice of shared parental leave entitlement.